vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ### Situation 2

 If version tracking is turned off on the master for some time, correct versions may not be available to the historian which will always return the latest schema.
-This might result in an incorrect schema when a vstream is processing events in the past.
+This might result in an incorrect schema when a Vstream is processing events in the past.

 #### Possible new features around this functionality

-*   Schema tracking vstream client for notifications of all ddls
+*   Schema tracking Vstream client for notifications of all ddls
 *   Raw history of schema changes for auditing, root cause analysis, etc.